-Boundary value analysis and equivalence partitioning both are test case design strategies in black box testing.
+Boundary Value Analysis and Equivalence Partitioning are both test case design strategies in Black-Box Testing.

-In this method the input domain data is divided into different equivalence data classes.
+In this method, the input domain data is divided into different equivalence data classes.
 This method is typically used to reduce the total number of test cases to a finite set of testable test cases, still covering maximum requirements.

-In short it is the process of taking all possible test cases and placing them into classes.
+In short, it is the process of taking all possible test cases and placing them into classes.
 One test value is picked from each class while testing.

-So using equivalence partitioning you have categorized all possible test cases into three classes.
+So using Equivalence Partitioning, you have categorized all possible test cases into three classes.
 Test cases with other values from any class should give you the same result.

-More application errors occur at the boundaries of input domain.
-‘Boundary value analysis’ testing technique is used to identify errors at boundaries rather than finding those exist in center of input domain.
+More application errors occur at the boundaries of the input domain.
+‘Boundary Value Analysis’ Testing technique is used to identify errors at boundaries rather than finding those that exist in the center of the input domain.

-Boundary value analysis is a next part of Equivalence partitioning for designing test cases where test cases are selected at the edges of the equivalence classes.
+Boundary Value Analysis is the next part of Equivalence Partitioning for designing test cases where test cases are selected at the edges of the equivalence classes.

 Test cases for input box accepting numbers between 1 and 1000 using Boundary value analysis:

 #1) Test cases with test data exactly as the input boundaries of input domain i.e. values 1 and 1000 in our case.

 #2) Test data with values just below the extreme edges of input domains i.e. values 0 and 999.

 Note: There is no hard-and-fast rule to test only one value from each equivalence class you created for input domains.
 You can select multiple valid and invalid values from each equivalence class according to your needs and previous judgments.

-This should be a very basic and simple example to understand the Boundary value analysis and Equivalence partitioning concept.
+This should be a very basic and simple example to understand the Boundary Value Analysis and Equivalence Partitioning concept.

-Share your examples below.
+Share your examples in the comments section below.